Your cart is empty.

 Australian governments including the South Australian Government can build on Victoria’s new groundbreaking Restricting Non-Disclosure Agreements (Sexual Harassment at Work) Act 2025 (Vic) which now sets a benchmark for other jurisdictions.

 The Act is an important reform which substantially changes how NDAs in workplace sexual harassment matters will be treated in Victoria through addressing power imbalances experienced by victim survivors of workplace sexual harassment, and increasing access to information, choice and support.
-It is an important step in tackling workplace sexual harassment, and supports improved work health and safety, and compliance with the Positive Duty in the Sex Discrimination Act 1984 (Cth).

 Models of legislative reform around the world have led the way, including Acts of Parliament to restrict the use of NDAs in the United Kingdom, Ireland, the United States and provinces of Canada.